navid-aub/Esperanto-Dataset/README.md

 }
 ```

+## Acknowledgment:
+This dataset was collected using the resources provided by [Esperanto Technologies](https://www.esperanto.ai/).

 ## Contact:
 If you have any questions or need further assistance regarding this dataset, please feel free to contact us at nayoobi@cougarnet.uh.edu.